If you’re wondering if Medicare Supplement plans are worth it… keep reading.

 Having only Original Medicare may not be enough to protect you from large medical bills, and there are services not covered by Medicare.

-Traditional Medicare covers only a part, 80 percent, of your healthcare treatment.
-This means you are left with 20% of whatever the bill becomes, in addition to any unmet deductibles or necessary copayments.
+Traditional Medicare covers only 80% of your medical costs.
+Leaving you with 20% of whatever the bill becomes, in addition to any unmet deductibles or necessary copayments.

-Medigap, also known as a Medicare Supplement plan, is a healthcare insurance policy that provides coverage for the out-of-pocket expenses such as coinsurance, deductibles, and co-payments that Original Medicare expects beneficiaries to be responsible for paying.
+Supplemental plans are healthcare insurance policies that provide coverage for the out-of-pocket expenses such as coinsurance, deductibles, and co-payments that beneficiaries are left responsible for paying.

 Are Medicare Supplement Plans Worth It

-You must consider your specific health care needs and financial station, while many people could benefit from a Medicare supplement plan, others may find a Medicare Advantage plan is more beneficial to their situation.
+While many people could benefit from a supplement plan, others may find a Medicare Advantage plan is more beneficial to their situation.

-The federal government regulates the benefits of the 10 Medicare Supplement plans, but it doesn’t have any influence on their costs.
+The federal government regulates the benefits of all the plans, but it doesn’t have any influence on their costs.
 The plan rates vary in different insurance companies and states.

 The insured should consider comparing different companies to avoid overpaying for what they need.
-Comparing prices includes checking how the insurance companies price their policies as well as the features that would contribute to increased rates.
+Comparing prices includes checking how insurance companies price their policies.
+As well as the features that would contribute to increased rates.

 Remember that the cost also varies from one letter plan to another; So, if you find a Plan G cheaper than a Plan F, you should see what both companies are offering the Plan G and Plan F for, then you can make the most informed decision.